André Duberry

-André Duberry (born August 24, 1982) is a Canadian soccer player who currently plays for FC Edmonton in the North American Soccer League.
+André Duberry (born August 24, 1982) is a Canadian former soccer player.

 Career

 Youth and college

 Born in Calgary, Alberta, Duberry played four years of college soccer at the Mount Royal College, winning a national championship in 2004 and being named an All-Canadian in 2006.

 Professional

 After playing with Canadian amateur side Calgary Callies, with whom he won National Championships in 2007 and 2008, and participating in trials with Scottish clubs Livingston and Peterhead in 2008, Duberry played with FC Edmonton throughout their exhibition season in 2010.
 He signed a formal professional contract in March 2011 prior to FC Edmonton's debut season in the new North American Soccer League, and made his professional debut on April 20, 2011, in 2-0 loss to the Carolina RailHawks.
 The club re-signed Duberry for the 2012 season on October 12, 2011.